WHO WE ARE

 Kathy spearheaded the introduction of the Too Good For Drugs curriculum in elementary schools in Alabama and Florida, served on the steering committee of the Bridges Out of Poverty for Santa Rosa County, Florida, and is a Paul Harris Fellow of Rotary Club International.

 She currently serves as Counsel for the Church of the Alabama-West Florida Conference and as the Chair of the Conference’s Standing Rules Committee.
 Formerly Kathy served for more than eight years as a member of the Board of Ordained Ministry of the Alabama- West Florida Conference.
 Part of her responsibilities on the Board of Ordained Ministry included serving as the Chair of the Conference Relations Committee and as a member of the Executive Committee.
 Kathy is the former Chair of the Committee on Petitions and Resolutions and Vice-Chair of the Board of Trustees for the Alabama-West Florida Conference.
-She also currently serves on the Nominations Committee for the Mobile District of the United Methodist Church.
+She also currently serves on the Board of Church Location & Building for the Mobile District of The United Methodist Church.

 She is a graduate of Samford University (B.A.), Perkins School of Theology at Southern Methodist University (M. Div.), and the University of Alabama School of Law (J.D.).
 Prior to entering seminary, she practiced law in Mobile, Alabama for more than 20 years.